Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Solstheim Caravan Trader](https://www.nexusmods.com/skyrimspecialedition/mods/46590) - Adds a Khajiit Caravan trader to Raven Rock

 - [Stendarr's Beacon Enhanced and Ruhmastered](https://www.nexusmods.com/skyrimspecialedition/mods/16178) - Adds new, lore-appropriate interior zones, outbuildings, and decor to complement the Vigil's aesthetic

+- [Village of the Skaal](https://www.nexusmods.com/skyrimspecialedition/mods/33752) - A simple overhaul of the Skaal Village on Solstheim